benduong2001/benduong2001.github.io/capstoneproject.md

           * Information about the order's delivery route itself, i.e. the average population density or weather road conditions (avg rainfall, temperature) of the counties encountered along the way, influenced on the demand of delivery offers for that order

 * **Productionizing Data Pipeline**:
     * As We had to improve the model's accuracy by routinely adding and cleaning new data or retransforming old data then re-training it, it was repetitive to re-run the tasks again and again through Jupyter Notebook to find which different configuration of factors boosted the model accuracy.
 And so I developed Python scripts to automate nearly all stages of my tasks into an end-to-end pipeline, that could be done in at least **6 to 8** commands on the terminal that can be put into a shell script, so that when those 6-8 commands were executed, the pipeline automatically did the following things:
-        * Data retrieval from Socrata API and webscraping from online data sources using BeautifulSoup.
+        * Data retrieval with Socrata API or BeautifulSoup.
-        * Data transformations using geopandas, feature engineering with pandas, and machine learning with sklearn pipelines to train and test multiple ML models.
+        * Data transformations using geopandas, dbt, feature engineering with pandas, and machine learning with sklearn pipelines to train and test multiple ML models.
         * Data cleaning tests using custom Python functions to ensure data quality and accuracy.
         * Recorded EDA and model metrics using Python logging and generated visualizations with matplotlib.
         * Updating of the image assets on own project's website with those generated visualizations.
-        * Reproducibility of the project was ensured by creating a Docker Image, and containerizing our group's work.
+        * Ensuring Reproducibility of the project by creating a Docker Image, and containerizing our group's work.

 ![](images/images_dsc180/flowchart.png)